 The CFD price is the rate of an underlying energy product.
 That means if the value of the underlying asset, e.g., oil, goes up, so will the price of the CFD and vice-versa.

-In CFD trading, participants pick the energy commodity markets they want to trade and place their order.
+Participants pick the energy commodity markets they want to trade in CFD trading and place their order.
 When they figure out that the price of a particular energy product, e.g., gasoline, will go up, they buy the gasoline CFD.

 Like any other trading, wrong predictions may lead energy market participants to loss.
-Therefore, one should know the risks involved in CFD trading before investing in it.
+Therefore, one should know the risks of CFD trading before investing in it.

 8. Equities